jupyterhub/jupyterhub-deploy-docker/README.md

 docker pull jupyter/scipy-notebook:2d878db5cbff
 ```

-Note: If you choose to use a different container image, be sure to set the `DOCKER_CONTAINER_IMAGE` environment variable either in the shell you use to launch JupyterHub or in the `.env` file.
+Note: If you choose to use a different container image, you must set the `DOCKER_CONTAINER_IMAGE` environment variable in the `.env` file, or override it in the environment where you launch JupyterHub.

 ## Run the JupyterHub container